pflooky/data-caterer-docs/docs/index.md

     ---

-    Although large amounts of data can be generated, there is limited capabilities in terms of load testing and metric capturing.
+    Although millions of records can be generated, there are limited capabilities in terms of load testing and metric capturing.

 -   :material-brain: __Metadata storage/platform__